 David co-founded Universal Tennis Academy with Tim Noonan and David Stolle in 1996.
-Originally from Bloomfield Hills, Michigan, David Played his college tennis at Vanderbilt University where he earned a Bachelor’s Degree in Human Resource Development and a Master’s Degree in Education and Marketing.
-David was also was a 2-time captain of the tennis team and SEC Champion.
+Originally from Bloomfield Hills, Michigan, David Played his college tennis at Vanderbilt University, where he earned a Bachelor’s Degree in Human Resource Development and a Master’s Degree in Education and Marketing.
+David was also was a two-time captain of the tennis team and SEC Champion.
 After college, David played for a few years on the ATP Tour.

 Over the years, David has enjoyed working with kids of all ages and abilities.
 Some of the stand-out players that David has developed over the years include: Bobby Reynolds, Raian Luchici, Jordan Delass, Ross Beall, Cargill sisters, Jenkins brothers and Andrei Duarte.
 David’s passion continues to be helping students reach their tennis goals whether it is making the high school team, college team or just having fun with the sport.